-Religious scholars and practitioners of Zen Buddhism know that "zen" is about much more than just acknowledging and celebrating contradictions.
-Nonetheless, the word "zen" is often used as a shorthand for a mindset that calmly accepts contradiction, and the appreciation of the potential for balance through discord.
-That's my own interpretation of the colloquial usage anyway.
-So what does this definition of "zen" have to do with game design?
+Zen Buddhism is about much more than just acknowledging and celebrating contradictions, but, the word "zen" is often used as a shorthand for a mindset that accepts contradiction.
+It celebrates the potential for balance through discord.
+What does this definition of "zen" have to do with game design?

-Games are, it is important to note, made by humans and (usually) played by humans.
-Because of this, games are reflections of our reality- both in how we make them and how we perceive the experience of playing them.
+Games are made by humans and nearly as likely to be played by humans.
+Because of this, games are a reflection of our reality.
+How we make games and how we perceive the experience of playing them is tied to our perceptions.
 A game design “practice” is a reflection of a game designer’s reality.
-The most challenging problems we face in fostering a healthy and productive game design practice relate to resolving contradictions and general “imbalance” through unfiltered self-reflection, awareness and mindfulness in pursuit of the “middle path.”
+The most challenging problems we face in fostering a healthy and productive game design practice, relate to resolving contradictions and general “imbalance” through unfiltered self-reflection, awareness and mindfulness in pursuit of the “middle path.”

 When analyzing our designs as they are developed - from ideation to implementation and testing, we continually strive to seek the truth, obscured by a multitude of inherent barriers.
 We must develop skills and strategies to allow us, as game designers, to properly perceive the meaning behind the massive amount of information that comes from the internal and external play-testing of our games.